 2. Make sure there are no connection leaks

 When you use a VPN service, all your data are tunneled through the VPN network.
+To make sure there are no leaks and that your torrenting client is actually on VPN traffic, check your DNS.

 Sometimes you may experience some leaks, especially when your data escape from the VPN.